ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ### TODO 4
 #### Avengers, Assemble!
-Assemble is the class that will make the 3D effect happen.
+This class will store all the information about the generated assembles, that are tiles united to form like entities.
-The objective of this class is to store information about the tiles of the objects or assembles and, later, sort them.
 It should have enough variables for the sorting and the render.
 This are the variables I used:
 ```
 class Assemble